girardinsamuel/masonite-oauth2/README.md

 ## Configuration

-Add oauthProvider to your project in `config/providers.py`:
+Add OauthProvider to your project in `config/providers.py`:

 ```python
 # config/providers.py